 - -Study trips (individually or in groups)

-COMMISSION KNOWLEDGE SHARING
+WORKING GROUP KNOWLEDGE SHARING

-COMMITTEE ON COMMUNICATION, PUBLIC INTEREST AND EXTERNAL RELATIONS
+WORKING GROUP ON COMMUNICATION, PUBLIC INTEREST AND EXTERNAL RELATIONS

 Responsible for external contacts with stakeholders (subsidy providers, RVO, EARMA, INORMS etc).
 The working group also ensures the promotion of the association, sponsorship, funds and subsidies.
 In addition, the communication is part of the tasks of the working group including the development and maintenance of the website, Facebook, Twitter and LinkedIn pages.